Eradicating the skin cancer crisis for people with albinism

 With over eight hours of intense sunlight a day, East Africa is one of the hottest places on Earth.
 Without the protective pigment melanin, people with albinism are highly vulnerable to skin cancer.
 Inadequate skin screening provision, lethally slow rates of diagnosis and an appalling lack of sun protection education, sunscreen, wide-brimmed hats and protective clothing have given epidemic prevalence to this otherwise preventable disease.
 One estimate suggests fewer than 10% of people with albinism in Tanzania survive skin cancer to reach the age of 30.

-Standing Voice’s Skin Cancer Prevention Programme is an expanding network of regular skincare clinics reaching thousands of people with albinism in their own communities across Tanzania.
-Over 5,000 people with albinism are reached by our programme, which operates at 49 clinic sites across Tanzania.
+Standing Voice’s Skin Cancer Prevention Programme is an expanding network of regular skincare clinics reaching thousands of people with albinism in their own communities across Tanzania and Malawi.
+Over 6,000 people with albinism are reached by our programme, which operates at 65 clinic sites across Tanzania and Malawi.
 Prior to our services, the majority of those with albinism lacked access to adequate skincare, while the fortunate few receiving treatment faced an average waiting time of 14-17 months.
 Our patients now wait a maximum of 6 months.
 The Skin Cancer Prevention Programme is a blueprint to be replicated and expanded across Sub-Saharan Africa.

 SKIN CANCER AND ALBINISM